jmathai/elodie/Readme.md

 # now you're ready to add your MapQuest key
 ```

+If you're an english speaker then you will probably want to add `prefer_english_names=True` to the `[MapQuest]` section else you'll have cities named using the local language.

 ## Questions, comments or concerns?

 The best ways to provide feedback is by opening a [GitHub issue](https://github.com/jmathai/elodie/issues) or emailing me at [jaisen@jmathai.com](mailto:jaisen@jmathai.com).